Julián Fernández (footballer, born 2004)

-Julián Fernández (born 30 January 2004) is an Argentine professional footballer who plays as a forward for Major League Soccer club New York City FC.
+Julián Fernández (born 30 January 2004) is an Argentine professional footballer who plays as a forward for Rosario Central, on loan from Major League Soccer club New York City FC.

 Club career

 Vélez Sarsfield

 Fernández came through the youth system of Club Atlético Vélez Sarsfield, making his professional debut in 2022.
 He played in both domestic league matches and continental competitions, including the Copa Libertadores.

 New York City FC

 On 31 August 2023, Fernández signed with New York City FC in Major League Soccer.
-The move was part of NYCFC’s continued investment in young South American talent.
+The move was part of NYCFC's continued investment in young South American talent.
 Fernández quickly integrated into the squad, showcasing his pace, dribbling, and ability to stretch defenses from wide areas.

 Style of play

 Fernández is known for his speed, technical ability, and attacking versatility.
 Primarily a winger, he can operate on either flank or as a second striker.
 His dribbling and direct approach make him a constant threat in the final third.